 Blind Concession Group

-Please fill in the online refund form and we'll refund you the difference.
+Please request a refund and we'll refund you the difference.

 Please note that we can only offer refunds for TV Licences bought after 1 April 2000, when the blind concession was introduced.
 You’ll need proof that you were certified as blind (severely sight impaired) when you bought the licence.

-Ask for your licence in Braille, large print or audio.
+Ask for your licence or any correspondence in Braille, large print or audio.